YellowJacketLinux/CPAN-RPM/README.md

 Git Purpose Description
 -----------------------

-In Yellow Jacket GNU/Linux, perl module distributions from CPAN will be provided from a separate package repository from the main operating system package repository.
+In Yellow Jacket GNU/Linux, Perl module distributions from CPAN will be provided from a separate package repository from the main operating system package repository.

-This separate package repository will require the main operating system package repository (for perl itself, and for shared libraries some XS modules link against, and even occassionally an executable) and likewise, some packages in the main operating system RPM package repository will require the CPAN package repository (such as `git`, for its perl modules and for its `/usr/libexec/git` perl scripts).
+This separate package repository will require the main operating system package repository (for Perl itself, and for shared libraries some XS modules link against, and even occasionally an executable) and likewise, some packages in the main operating system RPM package repository will require the CPAN package repository (such as `git`, for its Perl modules and for its `/usr/libexec/git` Perl scripts).

 In some cases, RPM packages in this package repository will replace modules that are installed as part of “Perl Core” packages.
 There are two reasons for